Yogeshbalaji07/AiPhase1Project/README.md

 ## How to Run the Code
 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Run the code by executing [code file name] using [programming language].
+3. Run the code by executing code file name.ipynb using Jupyter NoteBook.
    ```
-   [command to run the code]
+   [Command to run the Code
+   jupyter notebook filename.ipynb]

    ```

 ## Dependencies